jml/undistract-me/README.md

 In addition to a visual notification you can make undistract-me notify you by playing an audible sound along with the notification popup by simply setting the variable UDM_PLAY_SOUND to a non-zero integer on the command line.
-This functionality requires that pulseaudio and sound-theme-freedesktop (which provides the notification sound file) be installed on a Debian-based system.
+This functionality requires that pulseaudio-utils and sound-theme-freedesktop (which provides the notification sound file) be installed on a Debian-based system.